 “Maybe,” Luca said looking at his watch.
 “It’s almost midnight.
 Paulie must be home with his stinky feet up.”

 Paulie came driving around the corner from State Street.
 He pulled up next to Luca’s car and got out.
 Everyone stared in disbelief.

 “You finally showed up!”
 Luca said.
 “What the hell took you so long?”

 “Shut you ugly, hooked-nosed trap,” Paulie said.
 “We gonna race or not?”

-“Yeah,” Luca said a little too nervously.
+“Yeah,” Luca said a little too nervous.
 “Let’s do this.
 I can’t wait to be Drag King once and for all!”

 “Get in your car,” Pauie said turning back and getting in his own.
-He said in the driver seat and noticed Da’Quarius sitting in the passenger seat.
+He sat in the driver seat and noticed Da’Quarius sitting next to him.
 “Holy shit!” he exclaimed.
 “Where the hell did you come from?”